JSTOR-Labs/plant-humanities/cassava.md

 <param ve-map-layer geojson url="https://raw.githubusercontent.com/rphirsch/cassava/master/styleafrica.json" title="Africa" fill="#92086D" marker-symbol="landmark" active>

 ## …and Experimentation
 Cassava exists in two varieties: sweet and bitter cassava.
-In their raw forms, both sweet and bitter cassava contain hydrocyanic compounds which are toxic to humans.
-The more bitter the cassava is, the higher the concentration of hydrocyanic compounds.
+In their raw forms, both sweet and bitter cassava contain hydrocyanic compounds which are toxic to humans.[^21] The more bitter the cassava is, the higher the concentration of hydrocyanic compounds.
 Today, both varieties exist for the same species of cultivated cassava, _Manihot esculenta_.
 In the past, however, scientists thought they were two different species.
 A [1906 article on cyanogenesis](https://www.biodiversitylibrary.org/page/43363072) outlines various experiments which had been conducted on the cassava root to determine its composition.
 The article’s authors were still in favour of Pohl’s identification of bitter cassava as _Manihot utilissima_, and sweet cassava as _Manihot aipi_.
 <param ve-image
 title="_Proceedings of the Royal Society London_(1906)" url="https://www.biodiversitylibrary.org/pageimage/43363072" fit="cover"
        attribution="Biodiversity Heritage Library">